Oak Lawn, Illinois: Education

 Oak Lawn has public education schooling children from K–5 in its many elementary schools, including Kolb, Lieb, Harnew, Columbus Manor, Covington, Hannum, Hometown, Kolmar, and Sward.
 Oak Lawn has two public middle schools: Simmons Middle School, and Oak Lawn-Hometown Middle School.

 There are two public high schools, Oak Lawn Community High School and Harold L. Richards High School.

 The Roman Catholic Archdiocese of Chicago operates Catholic schools.
 Catholic grammar schools include St. Germaine, St. Catherine, St. Linus, and St. Gerald.
 St. Louis de Montfort School closed in 2017 with 133 students that year.

 Infrastructure

+Oak Lawn has a commuter railroad station on Metra's SouthWest Service line with service to downtown Chicago and Manhattan, Illinois.
+It has connections to two Pace routes, while other routes run along the village borders.

 Stop sign program

 In mid-2007, Oak Lawn began hanging additional messages to village stop signs in an attempt to have drivers obey the signs.
-The signs were the idea of the village President and local residents were encouraged to submit their own ideas.
+The signs were the idea of the village President, Dave Heilmann, and local residents were encouraged to submit their own ideas.
 Found throughout the village, the signs garnered attention with the press and were not well received by residents, nor did they noticeably impact public safety.
 While considered humorous by some, many others considered it a publicity stunt at tax payer's expense.

 The Federal Highway Administration (FHWA) and IDOT voiced their concerns about the use of these nonconforming stop signs and the village removed them in April 2008.
 Initially, the Village President refused to remove the signs until IDOT threatened to withhold millions of dollars in funding for infrastructure.